stepchowfun/typical/README.md

 The name is a human-readable identifier for the field.
 It's used to refer to the field in code, but it's never encoded on the wire and can be safely renamed at will.
 The size of the name doesn't affect the size of the encoded messages, so be as descriptive as you want.

-The type, if present, is either a built-in type (e.g., `String`), the name of a user-defined type in the same schema (e.g., `Server`), or the name of an import and the name of a type from the schema corresponding to that import (e.g., `email.Address`).
+The type, if present, is either a built-in type (e.g., `String`), the name of a user-defined type in the same schema (e.g., `DeviceIpAddress`), or the name of an import and the name of a type from the schema corresponding to that import (e.g., `email.Address`).
 If the type is missing, it defaults to `Unit`.
 This can be used to create traditional [enumerated types](https://en.wikipedia.org/wiki/Enumerated_type):

 ```perl
 choice Weekday {